|9 – 16 inches

 Both the Ragdoll and Maine Coon are intelligent, so there is going to be little variance between their kittens on this trait.
 Luckily, unlike dogs, you don’t necessarily have to provide these cats with mental stimulation, as long as they have plenty of toys and space to climb.
 They will often use their brain while “hunting” toys and climbing cat trees.

 You can train these cats to do just about anything that you’d train a dog to do.
-They can easily learn to sit and lay down, as well as perform less practical tricks.
+They can easily learn to sit and lie down, as well as perform less practical tricks.
 Most will take quickly to walking on a leash as long as it is introduced slowly.
-They may feel weird walking in a harness at first, so it is important to provide them with plenty of harness time indoors before snapping on a leash and taking them outside.
+They may feel odd walking in a harness at first, so it is important to provide them with plenty of harness time indoors before snapping on a leash and taking them outside.
 Slow and steady often wins the race.
 Unlike dogs, most cats are not overexcited to get outside.

 These cats will have long coats that will require care.
 You should brush them at least twice a week to prevent matting and remove dirt and debris.
 This also helps spread the natural oils in their coat, which can prevent breakage and keep the coat healthy.